snoke/myWebsocketApp/README.md

 ## Live Demo
-browse to https://websocketchat.stefan-sander.online or download and install the [Native Android Chat Client](#Downloads) onto your android phone using following credientials
+browse to https://websocketchat.stefan-sander.online or download the [Native Android Chat Client](#Downloads) onto your android phone using following credientials
 ```
 alice:test